-We conducted our annual survey to improve our service to the end-user community.
+We have conducted our annual survey to improve our service to the end-user community.
 Respondents were asked for their opinions on various topics related to anti-virus software testing and anti-virus software in general.
-The results were invaluable to us.
 We would like to thank everyone who took the time to complete the survey.

 The survey results are invaluable to us.
 This report contains the results of the survey questions.